astronomer/docs/astro/manage-deployments-as-code.md

 The name provided with the `—name` flag will override name field in the Deployment file.
 If you’d like you could also delete the `metadata` section and change the `name`, `cluster_name`, or any section you’d like before running `astro deployment create`.
 A few notes on creating a Deployment with a Deployment file:

 - The `name` and `cluster_name` fields are the only fields required to create a Deployment.
-The rest of the fields are autopopulated.
+The CLI will create the Deployment using default values for each unspecified configuration.
+These default values are the same default values for when you create a Deployment from the Cloud UI.
 - When creating worker queues, only the `name` field is required.
 The rest of the fields are autopopulated.
 - When creating environment variables, each variable must include a `key` and a `value`.